yewstack/yew/docs/advanced-topics/optimizations.md

 }
 ```

 But we can go further!
-This is six lines of boilerplate can be reduced down to one by using a trait and a blanket implementation for anything that implements `PartialEq`.
-Check out the `yewtil` crate's `NeqAssign` trait [here](https://docs.rs/yewtil/*/yewtil/trait.NeqAssign.html).
+This is six lines of boilerplate can be reduced down to one by using a trait
+and a blanket implementation for anything that implements `PartialEq`.
+Check out the [`yewtil`
+crate's `NeqAssign` trait](https://docs.rs/yewtil/*/yewtil/trait.NeqAssign.html) which implements
+this.

 ## Using smart pointers effectively